 - Seem confused

-Taken in large doses, codeine may cause your loved one to nod out or periodically fall asleep in the middle of conversations.
-The National Institute on Drug Abuse (NIDA) also reports that those who use codeine may experience weakness, itching, constipation and more.
+In large doses, codeine may cause you or your loved one to struggle to stay awake or periodically fall asleep in the middle of conversations.
+The National Institute on Drug Abuse (NIDA) also reports that those who use codeine may experience weakness, itching, constipation and more.4

 - Profuse sweating